Oregon Fall Camp

 Basics About The Camp

-The Oregon Fall Camp offers adult XC skiers an opportunity to take part in an affordable world-class ski education experience tailored to the specific needs and realities of master skiers.
-Our camp is idesigned to be much smaller and far more personalized than other camp/clinic programs you can find.
 Over the years, hundreds of adult skiers from "intermediate" to elite master have been sold on the Oregon Fall Camp's proven formula for delivering exactly what you are looking for in a fun and time-efficient design.
-We take great pride in saying that you will not find a better masters camp format in the XC world!
+We take great pride in saying that you will absolutely not find a better masters camp format in the entire XC ski world!

 _______________________________________